Community infrastructure levy (CIL)

-The community infrastructure levy helps local councils deliver infrastructure to support the development of their area.
-It is a charge on development, calculated on a £ per square metre (sq.m) basis of the development.
+The community infrastructure levy (CIL), is a planning obligation that helps local councils to deliver infrastructure to support the development of their area.

 CIL is a standard, non-negotiable charge applicable to any development that involves either a net increase of 100 square metres of floor space, or the creation of one or more dwellings.

 For information on our CIL process, please find our more on our CIL process webpage.

 For CIL enquiries, please contact the CIL team.

 Collected CIL monies are split into strategic CIL funds, CIL parish/town council funds, Cannock Chase Special Area of Conservation (SAC) funds, and CIL administration funds.